 Ližnjan Village

-This is home — the village where the house is located.
-It’s small, quiet, and genuinely local.
-No big hotels, no tourist crowds, just a Croatian coastal village where life moves slowly.
+This is home — the village where the house is.
+It’s small, quiet, and genuinely local: no tourist crowds, just a Croatian coastal village on the south-eastern tip of Istria, looking out over the Kvarner gulf toward the islands of Cres and Lošinj.
+The locals still fish, grow olives, and know each other by name.

 The Village